swetha679/SGD-Classifier/README.md

 ## Result:
-Thus, the program to implement the prediction of the Iris species using SGD Classifier is written and verified using Python programming.
+Thus, the program to implement the prediction of the Iris species using an SGD Classifier is written and verified using Python programming.